mitmedialab/storybook-photoshop-jsx/README.md

 ![storybook-palette](./docs/do-storybook-palette.png)

 #### do-storybook-dialog.jsx
-An alternative modal (dialog) window with buttons to invoke the above scripts can by run using:
+An alternative modal (dialog) window with buttons to invoke the above scripts, except `get-bezier-path.jsx` and `save-background-image.jsx`, can by run using:
 ```
 do-storybook-dialog.jsx
 ```
 ![storybook-dialog](./docs/do-storybook-dialog.png)